 HR professionals looking to conduct an induction program for their newly appointed staff

-After completing the introductory course, you can even consider taking up the 4-module 10184NAT Graduate Certificate in Compliance and Risk Management.
+After completing the introductory course, consider taking up the 4-module 10184NAT Graduate Certificate in Compliance and Risk Management.

 Nationally Accredited RTO Compliance Training Courses - Australian Institute of Compliance

-The Foundation of RTO Compliance course looking at the highly regulated VET sector, new applicants who seek a career in the VET sector should develop solid fundamental knowledge of RTO Operations and Compliance.
+The Foundation of RTO Compliance course looks at the highly regulated VET sector.
+New applicants who seek a career in the VET sector should develop solid fundamental knowledge of RTO Operations and Compliance.

 The foundation course demystifies the RTO standards and helps gain a good understanding.